by-student-2017/skprogs-v.0.2.1/README.rst

 - In many cases, "r0" tends to be saturated, with "simga" of 6 or more providing a good fit.
 - The fact that "simga" is around 7 in literature [2] (around 7 or 8, where it is fully saturated, rather than 6 where it starts to saturate) may be a result of supporting the above trend.
 - When fitting without dividing the trajectories, a good fit tends to decrease "r0" as "simga" increases.
 This trend also agrees with the literature [2].
+- As reported in references [1] and [2], the electronic structure is good even in other structures (we investigated the most stable structure possible).
+SC cannot reproduce it as well as Ref.
+[1].
+In practical terms, it is sufficient to have high accuracy near a stable structure, so we do not think this result is bad.

 Future plans